 Project management in translation focuses on performing specific projects.
 The project manager evaluates a task, defines the resources needed, and takes responsibility for a timely and on-budget delivery within the client’s scope and quality requirements.

-During the process, the project manager contacts the client and linguists and overlooks the technical preparation of the task, such as file preparation, setting the CAT software with proper translation memory, or running automated quality tests.
+During the process, the project manager contacts the client and linguists and oversees the technical preparation of the task, such as file preparation, setting the CAT software with proper translation memory, or running automated quality tests.

 Account management focuses on nurturing relationships with existing clients.
 The exact approach and tasks often differ from company to company.
 One of the tasks of account management at locatheart is ensuring that a client’s translation assets – such as translation memories, glossaries and client guidelines – are always up-to-date, well-managed and aligned with the client’s current strategy, needs and goals.